 t: (01792) 635936

 We are focussed upon making the BID area a better place to shop, visit, stay, study and to do business.
 We do this by delivering activities aimed at INCREASING foot flow, CREATING a safer shopper and trading environment, PROMOTING the BID area and its businesses, DEVELOPING a strong, recognised and respected business voice, finding cost reductions and sourcing advice for our BID businesses and IMPROVING the shopping and trading environment.

 Businesses and organisations in the City Centre voted to establish Swansea BID in March 2006 and we are delighted that the BID tenure has proved such a success that it has been renewed in 2011, 2016 and 2021, for further 5-year terms.

-Swansea Business Improvements Ltd was incorporated on 2nd August 2006 as a private, not for profit, company limited by guarantee without share capital.
+Swansea Business Improvements Ltd was incorporated on 2nd August 2006 as a private, not for profit, a company limited by guarantee without share capital.

 The BID is governed by a board of voluntary directors who are accountable for the effective delivery of the company operations and services, as set out in the business plan, and for upholding and promoting the company’s vision and objectives.